 For the Analytic Mind

-Those who are more analytic in nature prefer jobs which require thinking and problem-solving, but as a career, it often involves solving problems for other people.
-Analytic careers can be the hardest to find in which to find jobs for social anxiety, but there are a few ideal jobs which minimise social interaction so you can flourish.
+Those who are more analytic in nature prefer jobs that require thinking and problem-solving, but as a career, it often involves solving problems for other people.
+Analytic careers can be the hardest to find, but there are a few ideal jobs which minimise social interaction so you can flourish despite your social anxiety.

-Starting your own business is always made out to be a pipe dream, but you can be your own boss instead of trying to hunt down jobs for social anxiety which don’t suit you.
+Starting your own business is always made out to be a pipe dream, but you can be your own boss instead of trying to hunt down jobs which don’t suit you.

 Running your own business lets you take control of how things work and what you want to offer.
 If you don’t want to take control of the social side, you can bring people on board who can manage this for you.
 This gives you the freedom to do what you enjoy, without having to take on the parts you hate.

-Programming and testing is a detail oriented career which is perfect for those who are of an analytic mind.
-Although you will need to communicate somewhat with your employer, what is most important in programming is your analytical skills, making it one of the most perfect jobs for social anxiety.
+Programming and testing is a detail-oriented career that is perfect for those who are of an analytic mind.
+Although you will need to communicate somewhat with your employer, what is most important in programming is your analytical skills, making it one of the perfect job options for social anxiety.

 If you have severe social anxiety, it is also possible to find freelance programming work, meaning you can work in the comfort of your own home.